ergoplatform/ergoscript-by-example/pinLockContract.md

 val withdrawTransactionSigned = userParty.wallet.sign(withdrawTransaction)
 // Submit the withdrawTransaction blockchainSim.send(withdrawTransactionSigned)

-// Print the user's wallet, which shows that the coins have been withdrawn (with same total as initial, minus MinTxFee * 2) userParty.printUnspentAssets() println("-----------")
+// Print the user's wallet, which shows that the coins have been withdrawn (with same total as initial, minus the MinTxFee * 2) userParty.printUnspentAssets() println("-----------")
 ```